-Visitors and members of the community who use The Minster Junior school's ICT systems or internet will be made aware of this policy, when relevant, and expected to read and follow it.
-If appropriate, they will be expected to agree to the terms on acceptable use (appendix 2).
+Visitors and members of the community who use the school's ICT systems or internet will be made aware of this policy, when relevant, and expected to read and follow it.
+If appropriate, they will be expected to agree to the terms on acceptable use (appendix 3).